 Turning into the assessment of the distributional impact of tax reforms, Table A4 summarizes the estimation of expression (8) to approximate the distributional impact of the tax reforms.
 It decomposes total net gains in effects of price impacts due to taxes and due to environmental gains (explained by prices changes only due to tax changes), across deciles, for all reforms.
 Table A.4 shows very large impact effects of tax reform for the Argentine case.
-Non Ramsey excises on energy products that turn into environmental objectives give rise to a total net gain equivalent to 22% of household expenditure.
+Non-Ramsey excises on energy products that turn into environmental objectives give rise to a total net gain equivalent to 22 percent of household expenditure.
 But this is a product of very large price effects and environmental benefits that work in opposite directions.
-Price changes due to taxes generate large impact losses as a percentage of household expenditure (-34%).
-On the other hand, large environmental gains as a percentage of household expenditure (56%)

-more compensate the previous losses.
-Losses and Gains are concentrated the poorest households, indicating the reform is a progressive one only if environmental gains are actually perceived by households.
-Rather, impact effects of price changes due to tax reform show a clear regressive pattern.
+Price changes due to taxes generate large impact losses as a percentage of household expenditure (-34 percent).
+On the other hand, large environmental gains as a percentage of household expenditure (56 percent) more than compensate for the previous losses.
+Losses and gains are concentrated the poorest households, indicating the reform is progressive one only if environmental gains are actually perceived by households.
+The impact effects of price changes due to tax reform, on the other hand, show a clear regressive pattern.